Features

 Services are now integrated into order workflows, manifest visibility, pricing configuration, and operational processes.

-Note: The Services capability requires feature enablement by the Deliveright support team and is not automatically available for all accounts.
+Note: The Services capability requires feature enablement by the Grasshopper Labs support team and is not automatically available for all accounts.

 Key Enhancements: